Timdenders/Colonization-Conquerors/Weekly Reports/2023_09_20_Weekly_Report.md

 #### **Progress:**
 - Held Scrum Meeting (~30 minutes):
-    - Disscussed what was done/planned for the future of the project.
+    - Discussed what was done/planned for the future of the project.
 - **New name: Colonization Conquerors**
 - **Tool familiarity:**
     - Completed introductory 2D game tutorial.